miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 20. **The Future of Web Development:** FastHTML represents a potential direction for web development, emphasizing simplicity, performance, and developer experience.
 Its unique approach challenges conventional frameworks and offers a fresh perspective on building modern web applications.

-...and 80 more equally interesting things to come as I continue to explore the fascinating world of web development with FastHTML!

 21. **WebAssembly (Wasm) on the Rise:** Wasm is changing how we think about web performance.
 Exploring Wasm integration with FastHTML could unlock new possibilities for computationally intensive tasks.

 22. **The Serverless Movement:** Serverless computing is gaining traction for its scalability and cost-efficiency.
 FastHTML's local-first approach offers an alternative perspective on serverless.